 Brown dog ticks are one of the few varieties of ticks that can survive indoors, and they are known to reproduce indoors.
 These ticks typically attach themselves to dogs, but they can also bite humans.
 Brown dog ticks are relatively large, and their bites can be painful.
 If you find a brown dog tick on your dog or in your home, it is important to remove it carefully and dispose of it properly.

-See also What is dubia cockroach animal?
+See also What is douc animal?

 There are a few essential oils that ticks hate the smell of including lemon, orange, cinnamon, lavender, peppermint, and rose geranium.
 You can use any of these oils on their own or in a combination to make a DIY tick repellent spray or add them to almond oil and rub it on exposed skin.